 LEADERSHIP

 Aaron F. Mertz, Ph.D., is a biophysicist and educator and has been recognized internationally for his laboratory research and advocacy for underrepresented groups in science.
-He joined the Aspen Institute in 2019 as Director of the Science & Society Program after a postdoctoral fellowship at Rockefeller University and graduate studies in physics at Yale University and the history of science at the University of Oxford as a Rhodes Scholar.
+He joined the Aspen Institute in 2019 to found the Science & Society Program after a postdoctoral fellowship at Rockefeller University and graduate studies in physics at Yale University and the history of science at the University of Oxford as a Rhodes Scholar.

 Jylana L. Sheats, Ph.D., M.P.H., has leveraged her education, training, and experience to lead, shape, and innovate across public, private, and non-profit sectors.
 Her individual and collaborative efforts have focused on understanding and designing solutions to address the complex interplay between individual, interpersonal, community, and societal factors that impact health behaviors and health outcomes.
 Passionate about STEAM education and mentoring, Jylana has been teaching at the university level for 15 years and has current faculty appointments at top-ranking schools of public health.